Larry Goodman: World in Action investigation

 On 13 May 1991 Granada Television broadcast an episode of the investigative programme, World in Action with Susan O'Keeffe.
 The show examined the core business of Goodman International, how its operations were funded by national and European Community schemes, including export insurance and credit schemes, EC export subsidies and the variable premium paid on cattle.
 It claimed that the dominant position of Goodman in the Irish and British beef processing industry may not be in the best interests of consumers.
 It also made allegations of inappropriate political influence by Goodman.
-The programme featured Patrick McGuinness, a former Goodman accountant who had left the company and immigrated to Canada.
+The programme featured Patrick McGuinness, a former Goodman accountant who had left the company and emigrated to Canada.
 The next day Opposition parties called for a full judicial inquiry into the allegations made on the programme.

 Goodman said he would welcome any investigation from any source and that he would co-operate fully with it.
 He said he was astounded by the allegations made in the programme.
 He said that the malpractices alleged during the programme in relation to stamping and weighing meat had never been carried out in a "routine fashion", and if they had taken place they had done so without his knowledge or consent.
 He said systems that meant payment of £3 million in non-taxable wages to employees had existed but that this had been ended.

 The Tribunal of Inquiry into the Beef Processing Industry, also known as the Beef Tribunal, was established on 31 May 1991, chaired by Justice Liam Hamilton.
 The Tribunal was tasked with inquiring into the following definite matters of urgent public importance: (i) allegations regarding illegal activities, fraud and malpractice in and in connection with the beef processing industry made or referred to:-- (a) in Dáil Éireann, and (b) on a television programme transmitted by ITV on 13 May 1991; (ii) any matters connected with or relevant to the matters aforesaid which the Tribunal considers it necessary to investigate in connection with its inquiries into the matters mentioned at (i) above; and 2. making such recommendations (if any) as the Tribunal, having regard to its findings, thinks proper.
 The Tribunal began hearings on 21 June 1991 and it reported its conclusions in July 1994, at the time the Irish State's longest running inquiry.
 The Tribunal was established by the then Fianna Fáil/Progressive Democrat coalition, though only after the leader of the PDs, Des O'Malley threatened to pull out of the coalition if no inquiry was established.
 Then Taoiseach Charles Haughey acquiesced to the demand.